 Probably most of the problems with the people in Romanian villages come from their lack of education.
 Unfortunately, Romania has the highest number of illiterate people in the European Union, and almost all of them live in villages.

-Just a few days ago I saw a shocking thing on TV: a reporter was asking people in a Romanian village what is the name of the country they were living in and, as shocking and unbelievable that might sound, they did not know the answer.
-Of course, a special kind of people were chosen, but they were all adults with a right to vote, and I believe that every person should know at least the name of the country they live in.
+Just a few days ago I saw a shocking thing on TV: a reporter was asking people in a Romanian village what is the name of the country they were living in and, as shocking and unbelievable as it might sound, they did not know the answer.
+Of course, a special kind of people were chosen, but they were all adults with a right to vote, and I believe that every person should know at least the name of the country they live in…

-The lack of education leads to the old ways of thinking and the mentality problems we’ve talked about, also making them extremely unreceptive to anything new.
+The lack of education leads to the old ways of thinking and the mentality problems we’ve talked about earlier, also making them extremely unreceptive to anything new.
 Plus, you will probably not learn too much from them, unless it’s growing crops or animals – which in many cases is still extremely useful.

 Nobody speaks a foreign language

-Lack of running water
+Lack of running water (and maybe even electricity)

 Most of the villages in Romania don’t have running water, and people get theirs from either a well in their yard or from the village’s fountain.